lgbrownjr/ser2bt-bridge/README.md

 ---
 ### First time connecting to your *bridge*:
 #### Pairing:
-1. The Bridge is set to allways be available top pair with it, so this set should go by fairly easily, and painlessly:
+1. The *Bridge* is set to allways be available to pair with it, so this step should go by fairly easily and painlessly:
    1. Open bluetooth settings and pair with the bridge - the name of the bridge should be the hostname you assigned it during the setup.
 See [Additional OS Setup:](#Additional-OS-Setup).
    2. Assign com/tty ports to the *bridge* device.
 Pairing should now be complete!